 NAI (Non-Accidental Injury):

-This group (typically <9mths) should not be able to cause themselves bruising or burns. and hence a high level of suspicion is required.
-The following should be completed for ALL:
+This group (typically <9mths) who can’t Crawl/Stand/Cruise/Walk, should not be able to cause themselves bruising or burns. and hence a high level of suspicion is required.
+Any visible Bruises/Burns/Scalds complete following in ALL cases:

-- Senior Review: To establish level of risk/consern
+- Senior Review: To establish level of risk/concern

 - Inform Children’s Social Services: This should be done for all irrespective of risk or concern [As social services can monitor attendances across all trusts]

-- Inform Paeds Consultant: This should be done by the reviewing senior in ED [The Paeds Con may which to admit, discharge or bring the child back to Paeds for review]
+- Inform Paeds Consultant: This should be done by the reviewing senior in ED [The Paeds Con may wish to admit, discharge or bring the child back to Paeds for review]

 Contacting Children’s Social services – Health professionals only